parkego/MZFormSheetPresentationController/README.md

 end
 ```

 Then run `pod install --verbose` or just `pod install`.
-For details of the installation and usage of CocoaPods, visit [it's project page](https://github.com/CocoaPods/CocoaPods).
+For details of the installation and usage of CocoaPods, visit [its project page](https://github.com/CocoaPods/CocoaPods).

 ## How To Use